 Activity 4.1 in Chapter 4 of the NCERT Class 10 Science book

-Activity 1.4 is a straightforward and interesting exercise.
+IN this article learn about Activity 4.1 for class 10 science.
 It encourages students to discover how carbon compounds are found all around them in their daily lives.
-It helps students realize the importance of carbon compounds, also known as organic compounds, in our everyday life.

 Aim